nate51315/InventoryApplication/README.md

 # InventoryApplication

-This is a Windows Forms application written in C# for managing users, products, customers and orders.
-This app utilizes a database to preform CRUD operations.
-The UI design is plain and simple.
+This is a Windows Forms application written in C# to help manage and track inventory levels, orders, and sales.

 <a href="https://imgur.com/syVYoFg"><img src="https://i.imgur.com/syVYoFg.gif" title="source: imgur.com" /></a>